blbadger/blbadger.github.io/polynomial-roots.md

 0 = 2x^3 + 3(\sqrt[3]{\frac12} x^2) + 1
 $$

-To find this point exactly, a more difficult polynomial must be solved and the formidible cubic formula is required.
+To find this point exactly, a more difficult polynomial must be solved and the formidable cubic formula is required.
 Evaluating yields $x= -1.4337..$.
 It can be appreciated now how difficult it is to find the $n^{th}$ region counting backwards from the origin that does not converge, as each iteration must be calculated in sequence.

 Now consider the equation